Whilst sub-Qs are not always necessary or appropriate (see below), most

 lousy and at worst may make the CKD progress faster.

 Powerful stuff.
-Yet in the UK, your vet will almost certainly resist the idea
+Yet in the UK, your vet

 of you giving sub-Qs at home.